TI-34

 The TI-34 name is a branding used by Texas Instruments for its mid-range scientific calculators aimed at the educational market.
 The first TI-34 model was introduced in 1987 as a midpoint between the TI-30 series and the TI-35/TI-36 series.
 Earlier models included Boolean algebra features, though these were removed with the introduction of the TI-34II in 1999, which focuses more on fractional calculations and other subjects common in middle and high school math and science curricula.

+The TI-34 Calculator/Classroom Kit formed the basis for teaching materials to familiarise students with the functions of the calculator.